NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Phase Bullet.md

 * * *

 You can aim your bullets not just in three normal dimensions, but in additional dimensions as well, removing all obstacles between you and your target.
-Attempt a crossbow or firearm Strike against a foe who's observed or [[Conditions/Hidden|Hidden]] to you (but not undetected).
+Attempt a crossbow or firearm Strike against a foe who's observed or [[Hidden|Hidden]] to you (but not undetected).
 The ammunition travels to your target in a straight line, passing through any non-magical barriers or walls in its way, though magical barriers and force effects stop the bullet.
-The shot ignores all cover, the [[Conditions/Concealed|Concealed]] condition, the hidden condition, and circumstance bonuses to AC from shields.
+The shot ignores all cover, the [[3-Rules/Conditions/Concealed|Concealed]] condition, the hidden condition, and circumstance bonuses to AC from shields.
 It has a +4 status bonus to hit creatures wearing any type of armor.
 The Strike's damage can't be reduced with a Shield Block reaction using a non-magical shield.

 *Source: Pathfinder Guns & Gears*
 *ORC*